rasmusab/officialcocktails/officialcocktails.com/content/cocktails/paper_plane.md

 - Strain the contents into a coupe glass for an elegant presentation.
 - Garnish with a lemon twist or peel for an extra burst of flavour and beautiful aesthetic.

-## Alcohol-free alternative to a Paper plane
+## Alcohol-free alternative to the Paper plane

 One alcohol-free alternative to the Paper Plane cocktail could be a mocktail made with ingredients such as fresh-squeezed lemon juice, Aperol or another bitter citrus liqueur, non-alcoholic Vermouth, and simple syrup.
 A dash of bitters can also be added for added complexity.
 This mocktail can be served over ice and garnished with lemon wedges or orange peel for a refreshing, citrusy flavor without the boozy kick.
 Another alternative could be a virgin version of Mojito, made with sparkling water, fresh mint, lime juice, and sugar.
 This drink is also refreshing, light, and perfect for summer days.